shanem/ml-system-design-pattern/Training-patterns/Parameter-and-architecture-search-pattern/design_en.md

 ## Pros
 - Automatically tune a machine learning model.
-- Possible to discover a model that could not be manually.
+- Possible to discover a model that could not be discovered manually.

 ## Cons
 - Needs parameter to search.